Skip to content

 Errors: Invalid value null supplied to : RpcBlockWithTransactions | null/transactions: RpcTransaction Array/0: RpcTransaction/accessList: Array<{ address: DATA, storageKeys: Array<DATA> | null }> | undefined, Invalid value null supplied to : RpcBlockWithTransactions | null/transactions: RpcTransaction Array/1: RpcTransaction/accessList: Array<{ address: DATA, storageKeys: Array<DATA> | null }> | undefined, Invalid value null supplied to : RpcBlockWithTransactions | null/transactions: RpcTransaction Array/2: RpcTransaction/accessList: Array<{ address: DATA, storageKeys: Array<DATA> | null }> | undefined

 To patch Hardhat, you'll need to open the node_modules/hardhat/internal/hardhat-network/jsonrpc/client.js file of your project.
-Next, you'll add a addAccessList function and update the _perform and _performBatch functions.
+Next, you'll add an addAccessList function and update the _perform and _performBatch functions.

 addAccessList(method, rawResult) {